BUTTER - AND SUBSTITUTES

 The final product also usually contains some trans-fatty acids, no matter what the label says.
 These are man-made fatty acids.
 Research shows that trans-fatty acids increase inflammation in the body.
 This can worsen illnesses such as colitis and arthritis.
 Very recent research indicates that trans-fatty acids in margarine raise LDL levels.
 LDL is the "bad" cholesterol.

-Margarine and some other hardened oil products also contain coloring agents, or they would look like bicycle grease, which many people do not like.
+Margarine and some other hardened oil products also contain artificial yellow coloring agents.
+Otherwise, margarine would look like bicycle grease, to which it is similar.
 The coloring agents are often toxic chemicals, as well.
 In summary, margarine is a disaster, even so-called health-food margarine sold at most health food stores!